 The discussion after the screening is moderated by Kristian Petersen.

-Read the fill program of Magic Mirror HERE.
+Read the full program of Magic Mirror HERE.